-How to get from Ho Chi Minh to Hoi An by train
+Is there a train from Ho Chi Minh City to Hoi An?

 There are no direct trains from Ho Chi Minh City to Hoi An.
 Instead, if you want to travel from Ho Chi Minh City to Hoi An, you will need to take a train to Da Nang and take a short (45 minute) taxi ride from there to Hoi An.